panzerdp/dmitripavlutin.com/content/posts/092-keys-values-entries/index.md

 Here are the common lists that you might be interested to extract from an object:

 * *The keys* of an object is the list of property names.
-* *The values* of an object is the list og property values.
+* *The values* of an object is the list of property values.
-* *The entries* of an object is the list of pairs of property name and corresponding value.
+* *The entries* of an object is the list of pairs of property names and corresponding values.

 As a reference, let's consider the following JavaScript object: